Becoming a Trainer¶

 Reviewing New Trainer Applications¶

-Director of Instructor Training and Carpentries staff will decide on goals for Trainer recruitment.
+Director of Instructor Training and Carpentries Core Team will decide on goals for Trainer recruitment.

 Trainer Application will be modified to reflect these goals.